Special Holiday Recommended Reading List 2021

 I love holiday stories of all kinds.
 I save up the stories to read during the season, and I find that I enjoy them more when I do this.

 I also love to write holiday stories.
 I’ve published three collections of them under my Rusch name, and have a series of three novellas as Kristine Grayson.
-I also have a Kristine Grayson novel, called Tidings of Comfort and Joy, which you can get at a bargain price in The Good Cheer Storybundle along with nine other wonderful holiday books (including one by L. Frank Baum!).
+You can get all of the Grayson novellas in a single bundle if you like by clicking here.

 This list below is a compilation of all of the stories I’ve recommended since I started posting the Recommended Reading List.
 The list is growing quite long, which pleases me.
 I have left the descriptions as they were in the original Recommended Reading list, so some of them mention that it’s not Christmas time or something else that’s going on while I was reading.
 Eh.
 Just go with it.